dohliam/rubify/README.md

 * Vertical ruby text:
   * Since vertical ruby text (as is typical for example with [Bopomofo](https://en.wikipedia.org/wiki/Bopomofo)) is not yet supported by browsers, Rubify currently only works with horizontal text.
+  * There is a [proposed](https://drafts.csswg.org/css-ruby/#rubypos) `inter-character` value for the `ruby-position` element that would provide this, but no browser appears to support it yet.
 * RTC:
   * Rubify does not yet support the [Ruby text container element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/rtc) (`<rtc>`).
 Browser support for this appears to be [limited to Firefox](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/rtc#Browser_compatibility) at the moment.
 Pull requests to add support for this are welcome!
+* ruby-position:
+  * The `ruby-position` CSS property is not supported by any mobile browsers other than Firefox (v38+).
+  * As a result, only the default value for `ruby-position` (i.e., `over`) is supported on these browsers.

 ## To do